doseofted/prim-rpc/README.md

 of the project are welcome!

 > **Warning** It is possible that a feature is already being or has been developed or that a feature may have already
 > been rejected.
-If you'd like to contribute to the project, open a pull request first and describe what change that you
+If you'd like to contribute to the project,
+> [open an issue first](https://github.com/doseofted/prim-rpc/issues/new) and describe what change that you would like
-> would like to make.
+> to make.

 Some important rules and notes:

+- Follow the Code of Conduct (TBD)
 - Contributions made to a Prim+RPC project require a CLA (TBD).
 - All projects in this repository follow [semantic versioning](https://semver.org/).
 - Every completed pull request should have an